The latest former MP swapping Westminster for the Strictly Come Dancing dance floor is Jacqui Smith.

 “The main use of alcohol — as far as I’m concerned at the moment — is rubbing it into my aching feet because my poor old body is taking a battering!” she said.

-We’ve seen a few politicians swap the House of Commons for the Strictly Come Dancing dance floor over the years – Anne Widdecombe and Ed Balls spring to mind – and the final contestant to be announced for the 2020 edition is a former cabinet minister.
+We’ve seen a few politicians swap the House of Commons for the dance floor over the years – Anne Widdecombe and Ed Balls spring to mind – and the final contestant to be announced for the 2020 edition is a former cabinet minister.

-Smith became the twelfth celebrity to be revealed as a participant in this year’s contest, joining the likes of TV presenter Ranvir Singh, boxer Nicola Adams and BBC Radio 1 DJ Clara Amfo in the Strictly Come Dancing line-up – which also includes The Wanted’s Max George, actress Caroline Quentin and comedian Bill Bailey.
+Smith was the 12th celebrity to be confirmed as part of the Strictly Come Dancing line-up, joining the likes of TV presenter Ranvir Singh, boxer Nicola Adams and BBC Radio 1 DJ Clara Amfo,

-Jacqui is a former Home Secretary, having served in the role in Gordon Brown’s Labour government, but does she have what it takes to go all the way in Strictly?
+Jacqui is a former Home Secretary, having served in the role in Gordon Brown’s Labour government.
+She served as the Member of Parliament for Redditch for over a decade, from 1997 to 2020.
+Does she have what it takes to go all the way in Strictly?

 Here’s everything you need to know about the contestant.

 Jacqui Smith was the Labour MP for Redditch from 1997 until 2010, during which time she served in a number of cabinet posts.

 Her most prominent role was as Home Secretary following Gordon Brown’s election as Labour leader, a role which she held from 1007 until 2009, while prior to this she held positions as Chief Whip, Minister for schools and Minister for Industry.